dsternlicht/RESTool/README.md

 }
 ```

-The `values` object allows you to translate the actual values that appear in select dropdowns and displays.
-For example, if you have a select field with options `["public", "private"]`, you can provide translations for those values.
-The original values will still be sent to the backend, but users will see the translated text in the UI.

-This works for:
-- Values displayed in tables (display field type: `text`)
-- Values displayed in cards (display field type: `text`)
-- Select dropdown options in forms (input field type: `select`).
-For this to work, the `options` property in the configuration file should be an array of value strings, not an array of objects containing `display` and `value` properties, as described in the [Input fields](#input-fields) section.

 ##### Other translations

-You can also override all translations of the `global` namespace for a specific page.
+You can also override all translations of the 'global' namespace for a specific page.
+This allows you to customise the text for buttons, titles and other elements on a particular page without affecting the global translations.

 ```json
 {